Welkro/Ireland-WQI-Analysis/README.md

 average_values = []

 # Iterate through each parameter and calculate the average value
-# For each parameter, we compute the mean value across the entire dataset
 for parameter in parameters:
     average_value = ireland_water_data[parameter].mean()
     # Append the calculated average as a dictionary with 'category' as the parameter name and 'value' as the mean